 Once you're ready to resume uploading data on the topic, press the X to remove the exclusion.

 To check how much bandwidth is being used, select your robot and click SYSTEM on the left sidebar.
-Scroll down to the BANDWIDTH section to see bandwidth use over time, as well as the average and maximum number of messages queued for upload.
+Click the TOPIC BANDWIDTH section to see bandwidth use over time, as well as the average and maximum number of messages queued for upload.

 If the message queue length is consistently increasing, you'll need to exclude topics or decrease their upload frequency until the available bandwidth can support the amount of data being uploaded.